skeeto/skeeto.github.com/_posts/2016-08-07-Automatic-Deletion-of-Incomplete-Output-Files.markdown

 Linking a file from a file descriptor is where things get messier.
-The file descriptor must be linked with linkat(2) from its name on the /proc virtual filesystem.
-The name must be constructed as a string.
-This snippet comes straight from the Linux open(2) manpage.
+The file descriptor must be linked with linkat(2) from its name on the /proc virtual filesystem, constructed as a string.
+The following snippet comes straight from the Linux open(2) manpage.

 ~~~c
 char buf[64];